isomerpages/pa-chingay/_join-us/Volunteers.md

 We would like to invite you to join us as volunteers to support the parade and contribute to the positive experiences of people from all walks of life.

+Alternatively, if you would like to be a part of the performing contingent, you may register via: [www.chingay.gov.sg/join-us/performers](www.chingay.gov.sg/join-us/performers).

 #### **Pre-Requisites for Volunteer Application**

 1. General Volunteers - 15 years old and above